Pierre-Lannoy/wp-ip-locator/SHORTCODES.md

 ```
   [iplocator-country language=""]
 ```
-The `language`[[1](#notes)] parameter can be omitted.
+The `language` parameter can be omitted.
 If so, the country name will be outputted in the visitor language.
 Otherwise you can specify the following values:
 - `self`: renders the country name in the main language of the country;
 - a locale id (like `en` or `fr_CA`): renders the country name in the specified language.